 “This kind of fearless arts programming allows the Alys Stephens Center to respond to what is going on in the world and give the Birmingham community arts performances that are relevant,” Bruno says.
 “To curate programming at the Alys Stephens Center means we create and oversee performances that are original, that are not represented anywhere in the world.
 These programs are not tested.
 They are original to the ASC and there is no dress rehearsal.”

 The Alys Stephens Center has a new season for 2012, filled with legendary, leading-edge artists selected to complement the center’s vision.
 This year the Alys Stephens Center will split its annual season into two parts, and the first part will include summer and fall shows.
-In 2012 the Alys Stephens Center will present world-renowned artists and entertainers including Al Pacino, Jason Isbell, Ledisi and Eric Benét, Eric Essix, Wynonna, Red Baraat, “The Daily Show Live,” MASS Collective, Emmylou Harris, Anthony Bourdain, Peabo Bryson, Martin Short and more.
+In 2012 the Alys Stephens Center will present world-renowned artists and entertainers including Al Pacino, Jason Isbell, Ledisi and Eric Benét, Eric Essix, Wynonna, Red Baraat, “The Daily Show Live,” MASS Collective, Emmylou Harris, Anthony Bourdain, Peabo Bryson and Martin Short.
 The second half of the season, for winter/spring 2013, will be announced in November.

 Ticket packages are on sale now, and single tickets will go on sale June 4.
 Choose three or more shows and create the “It’s Your Choice” package to save 15 percent on the total price.
 Selected performances will feature $20 student tickets.
 For tickets, a copy of The Center Magazine or for more information, call 205-975-2787 or visit www.AlysStephens.org.